whid0t/multimodal-fusion/README.md

 ## Requirements
-For DeepViewAgg framework and WildScenes part of thesis:
+For DeepViewAgg framework and WildScenes part of the paper:
 - Python 3.8
 - Pytorch 1.7.1
 - Cuda 11.0